a22Dv/Hailstone/README.md

 Wait until the program finishes until it displays an output image, which you can then choose to save or not.
 Saving it will save the final image in an `images/` directory in the same path you ran the script.

+You can edit the parameters in the accompanied `config.yaml` file.
+Details about each parameter are commented out above the options in the file.

 ### Sample Output
 ![Sample Image](./public/tmpvd2i2722.PNG)

 ### Disclaimer

 >[!CAUTION]
-> This program will FILL your RAM with a big enough range.
-It is NOT recommended to go beyond an effective range of 100,000 as batching is still not implemented, but will be in the near future.
-Going into the millions WILL cause an `out of memory` error, or in the worst-case scenario outright crash your device.
+> This program is RAM-intensive.
+It is NOT recommended to go beyond a range of 1,000,000 as going into the millions WILL cause an `out of memory` error, or in the worst-case scenario outright crash your device.
+Of course, the exact limit will depend on your system specifications.

 ## License